-- The DRB should determine if planned parking is acceptable according to Section 703.C. - The DRB should consider whether to grant a waiver for a 22-foot parking access aisle requested by the applicant. - The DRB should evaluate the proposed building's relationship to the site and adjoining areas, building design, architecture, and finishes to ensure compliance with Section 718.G. - The DRB should review the submitted landscaping concept and provide feedback if desired.
+- The Development Review Board should determine if the design review standards of section 604.E.4 are met. - The Development Review Board should evaluate the proposed building's relationship to the site and adjoining areas, building design, architecture, and finishes to ensure compliance with Section 718.G. - The DRB should consider whether to grant a waiver for the 22-foot parking access aisle requested by the applicant based on criteria in Section 703.C and 703.K.